Chemical tankers in demand as U.S. exports soar

 A surge in U.S. chemical production, fueled by cheap natural gas, is beginning to outpace capacity aboard a limited global fleet - a shortage that analysts expect to peak in 2015.

-With chemical tankers in scarce supply, companies such as Ardmore Shipping Corp (ASC.N) and Norwegian peers Stolt-Nielsen Ltd (SNI.OL) and Odfjell SE (ODF.OL) will be able to command higher rates.
+With chemical tankers in scarce supply, companies such as Ardmore Shipping Corp and Norwegian peers Stolt-Nielsen Ltd and Odfjell SE will be able to command higher rates.

 "I don't think I have ever seen a more compelling set-up for a recovery than we have in the chemical sector today," said Anthony Gurnee, Ardmore's chief executive and a 30-year veteran of the shipping business.